syammohan-95/Copper-Mine-Energy-Cost-Emissions-Analysis/README.md

 *Figure 5* presents the total energy cost and total greenhouse gas emissions for the entire mine site under the current energy mix, as well as the combined Scenario A and Scenario B. The total energy costs are represented by the bar graph, while the total greenhouse gas emissions are represented by the line graph.

-Based on the figure, the combined Scenario A and Scenario B can achieve total energy cost savings of approximately $554,000 compared to the current energy mix.
-The combined scenarios can also reduce total greenhouse gas emissions by approximately 27,000 tonnes CO₂e.
+Based on the figure, the combined Scenario A and Scenario B can achieve **total energy cost savings of approximately $554,000** compared to the current energy mix.
+The combined scenarios can also **reduce total greenhouse gas emissions by approximately 27,000 tonnes CO₂e**.

 *Table 1.
 Overall Energy Cost and Greenhouse Gas Emissions Intensity for Different Energy Scenarios.*